egrimstad/scalpel/README.md

 - Then the development server can be started using `npm start`

 ## Development guidelines

+### Workflow
 - When starting on a new issue, create a new branch and call it something descriptive.
 Also add a link to the branch on the trello issue.
 - Commit often, use descriptive commit messages.
 - Merge master into your branch often, so there won't be large conflicts.
 - If you need to make a small change outside the component you are working on, make the change in the master branch, notify the team, and merge master into your branch.
 - When you move the issue to QA on trello, create a pull request and link to it on trello.

+### Coding style
+- We use ESLint to lint our code.
+To test your code for linting errors, run `npm run lint`.
+Please make sure your code passes the linter before creating a pull request or merging.
+For a list of the rules refer to the file `.eslintrc.js`, the configuration file for ESLint.
+- For a template on creating a React component, refer to `src/App.js`.

 ## IDE
 The recommended IDE is Visual Studio Code.
 It has good support for JavaScript and React, and plenty of extensions.

 ### Extensions for VS Code
-- ESLint: We use ESLint to lint our JavaScript.
-The ESLint plugin shows warning when the code does not pass the linter and can even autolint on save.
+- ESLint: This plugin shows warnings when the code does not pass the linter, and can even autolint on save.
 - Debugger for Chrome: This plugin can connect to a Chrome instance running our app, so you can debug directly in VS Code.
 - Path Intellisense: Understands relative paths, so you get code completion when importing components and files.